eharada/Data_Viz_Deception_Project/README.md

 Audience: Everyone living in the United States who is afraid of contracting the virus and having long-term consequences <br/>
 Needs: To see evidence that the virus isn't getting out of hand and they have nothing to worry about <br/>
 Wants: The virus to subside in areas that they frequently visit or live in <br/>
-Fears: The Zika virus is getting worse over time and we need to spend more money<br/>
+Fears: The Zika virus is getting worse over time and we need to spend more money <br/>

 ---------
 ## Project Progression:

 #### <i>Exploratory Visual:</i>
 In the first visual, our goal is to see what the trend is between reported and confirmed case.
-In the graph we could see that there is generally a larger number of confirmed versus reported cases.
+In the graph we could see that there is generally a larger number of confirmed cases than reported cases.
 This could be an indicator that the symptoms could take a while to appear.
 For example, the total number of confirmed cases that we see in June could be those who were actually affected in an early month such as February.
 However it could also be an indicator that majority of the cases aren't verified, so Zika is not getting worse.

 ![image](https://user-images.githubusercontent.com/32119820/32765980-b7950dfa-c8c1-11e7-807e-feb46021bd20.png)

 This visual is good because it shows that that number of reported and confirmed cases is generally increasing over time.
-It makes it easy for the audience to see whether their fears are a reality.
+It makes it easy for the audience to see if their fears are a reality.
 However, we must be cautious as the exploratory data includes the total values rather than averages.
 In addition, it may include outliers that will need to be excluded.
 Because of this, the trend could look worse than it actually is.
 <br/>

 #### <i>Data Wrangling:</i>